FelixVolo/TS5AddonInstaller/README.md

 # TS5 Addon Installer #
 The TS5 Addon Installer is an unofficial tool that simplifies the process of installing and managing addons for TeamSpeak 5.
-It featues a builtin patcher to re-enable addon support for the latest versions of TeamSpeak 5.
+It features a builtin patcher to re-enable addon support for the latest versions of TeamSpeak 5.

 ⚠️ Addons need to be reinstalled after every TeamSpeak update